Intrepid/Intrepid.github.io/clang-upc/config-options.md

 UPC) or _configure_ is used for this purpose.
-Beside the regular [Clang/LLVM configuration options[(http://llvm.org/docs/CMake.html#llvm-specific-variables), Clang UPC provides some additional options that can be used to configure UPC lanaguage as well as the selected runtime.
+Beside the regular [Clang/LLVM configuration options[(http://llvm.org/docs/CMake.html#llvm-specific-variables), Clang UPC provides some additional options that can be used to configure UPC language as well as the selected runtime.

 ### 1.1 General Options